Parentage & Paternity Lawyer in Laguna Hills, CA

 I am not married and my former girlfriend is pregnant with our child.
 What should I do if she will not acknowledge me as that father?

-A father who anticipates that he will be excluded from the child’s life, must take steps to insure that his parentage is established.
+A father who anticipates that he will be excluded from the child’s life, must take steps to ensure that his parentage is established.
 The first thing he can do before a child is born is pay for medical bills.
 After the child is born, he must do everything he can to try to see the baby, and must file a paternity petition in court.
+Our experienced Laguna Hills paternity lawyer can assist you in preparing your petition and filing it to court.

 Child support is available after paternity is established.
-Once a person is declared the father, he will not only be required to pay child support, h e will also be allowed to have visitation and custody of the minor child.
+Once a person is declared the father, he will not only be required to pay child support, but will also be allowed to have visitation and custody of the minor child.

 Can I file a paternity action before the child is born?

 A paternity case can be started before or after a child is born.
-However, in some circumstances it must be started before the child is two.
+However, in some circumstances it must be started before the child turns two years old.
+If you’re unsure when to file a paternity action, talk to our trusted paternity lawyer in Laguna Hills to discuss your circumstances and determine the best legal action to take.

 Uniform Parentage Act (Family Code Sections 7600-7730)